Eschatologue/CM_wiki/docs/class/ranger/index.md

 Whenever you finish a **:rest-long: Long Rest**, you can do *one* of the following:

-_**Change Weapon**_
-You can change the kinds of weapons you chose.
-For example, you could switch to using the mastery properties of Scimitars and Longswords, or
+:   ***Change Weapon***{ .inl } You can practice weapon drills and change the kinds of weapons you chose; or

-_**Replace Weapon Mastery**^CM^_
-You can choose any weapon with a Mastery property that you're using and replace its Mastery property with another eligible Mastery property.
-For example, you could replace the Scimitar's Nick property with the Vex property.
+:   ***Replace Mastery Property***{ .inl } You can choose any weapon with a Mastery property that you're using and replace its Mastery property with another eligible Mastery property (e.g. Replace the Greataxe's Cleave property with the Graze property).

 --8<-- "includes/snippets/item-mastery.md"